rackerlabs/support-how-to/content/rpc-openstack/compute-cloud-nova-using-seamicro-sm15000.md

 system for easy routing during node failures.

 Each SeaMicro fabric comes with 6 slots for AC/DC power supplies and 4 optional slots.
-Failure of a single power supply doesn&rsquo;t have any impact on the system availability and operation.
+Failure of a single power supply doesn't have any impact on the system availability and operation.

 ### Installation